Alex-Yu21/Alex-Yu21/README.md

 I’m a Flutter developer with a strong technical background and a passion for building elegant, user-focused mobile applications.

 - 📍 Based in Tivat, Montenegro
-- 💡 Focused on clean architecture, UI/UX, and production-ready apps
+- 💡 Focused on clean architecture, UI/UX, and production-ready app
-- 🚀 Currently working in Bhuvih HR Solutions - India
 - 🤝 Open to collaboration

 ---